ecmwf-ifs/ecwam/README.md

 Building
 --------
-The recommended option for building the GPU enabled ecWAM is to use the provided bundle, and pass the `--with-loki --with-acc` options.
+The recommended option for building the GPU enabled ecWAM is to use the provided bundle, and pass the `--with-loki --with-acc --with-static-linking` options.
 Different Loki transformations can also be chosen at build-time via the following bundle option: `--loki-mode=<trafo>`.
 Direct GPU-to-GPU MPI communications can be enabled by passing the `--with-gpu-aware-mpi` option.
 CPU to GPU data transfers can be accelerated (via pinning of host-side allocations) by building with the `--with-cuda` option.

 The ecwam-bundle also provides appropriate arch files for the nvhpc suite on the ECMWF ATOS system.